Are There Tigers In The Amazon

 Promote Responsible Tourism

 If you travel to tiger habitats in Asia, be sure to choose responsible tourism operators that prioritize wildlife conservation and community benefits.
-Avoid activities that could harm tigers or their habitats, such as feeding or approaching them too closely.
+So avoid activities that could harm tigers or their habitats, such as feeding or approaching them too closely.
 Instead, opt for ecotourism experiences that allow you to observe tigers in their natural environment while minimizing your impact.

 Advocate for Stronger Environmental Policies